jayfiveshin/jayfiveshin.github.io/_posts/2012-12-26-career-update.md

 I have admit though, working as a Specialist at Apple retail isn't what I should be doing right now.
 I know what I want, I want to be on my way to becoming a Project Manager.
-I've given it quite a thought into this, and this is the career that meets a lot of my needs.
+I've given it quite a bit of thought into this, and this is the career that meets a lot of my needs.
 There is a demand for this position, and it allows me to make the best uses of my natural talents while fitting well into my personality.
 It requires juggling